-8 Legit Ways to Block Ads in the YouTube App [March 2025 Guide]
+8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

-Tired of YouTube ads?
-We are.
-YouTube has more unskippable ads lately, so we’ve created a list of the top 8 ways to block and avoid these ads on your mobile devices.
+With another crackdown on ad blockers, YouTube has more unskippable ads than ever.
+We tested the top 8 ways to block and avoid YouTube ads on your phone.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.